CostNorm/arm_compatibility_checker/readme.md

      - The IAM Roles for the Lambdas (permissions for SQS, CloudWatch, GitHub access via internet, Bedrock `InvokeModel`).
      - The **Gateway Lambda Function** (`slack_bot_gateway/lambda_function.py`):
        - Triggered by API Gateway (HTTP API recommended).
-       - Environment variables: `SQS_QUEUE_URL`, `SLACK_SIGNING_SECRET`.
+       - Environment variables: `SQS_QUEUE_URL`, `SLACK_SIGNING_SECRET`, `LOG_LEVEL`.
      - The **Processing Lambda Function** (`ARMCompatibilityBot/src/lambda_function.py`):
        - Triggered by the SQS Queue.
        - Environment variables: All variables listed in [Configuration](#configuration), including `SQS_QUEUE_URL`.
-       - Set an appropriate memory size (e.g., 512MB or more) and timeout (e.g., 1-5 minutes) due to potential network calls and analysis complexity.
+       - Set an appropriate memory size (e.g., 512MB - 1024MB) and timeout (e.g., 2-5 minutes) due to potential network calls and analysis complexity.
    - Run `sam build` and `sam deploy --guided`.

 5. **Update Slack Event Subscription URL:**

    - Once deployed, copy the API Gateway Invoke URL.
    - Go back to your Slack App configuration -> Event Subscriptions.
    - Paste the URL into the "Request URL" field.
-Slack will send a `url_verification` request.
-The Gateway Lambda should handle this challenge and Slack should show "Verified".
+Slack may send a `url_verification` request.
+The Gateway Lambda must pass signature validation for Slack to show "Verified".
    - Save changes.

 6. **Invite Bot to Channels:** Invite the `@ARMCompatBot` (or whatever you named it) to the Slack channels where you want to use it.